Mariposa provides access to Yosemite Valley in Yosemite National Park, California, USA.

 Very near accommodation at the Mother Lode Lodge there is an unassuming structure called the Charles Street Dinner House.
 The outside is well camouflaged and generates little enthusiasm to enter.
 Daily specials are scribbled on a tiny chalk board near the well-worn entrance.

 The inside is an entirely different story.
 Decor is clean, tidy, busy, historical and very comfortable.
 The food is amazing.
 The building was originally the dwelling and office of Dr. Kearney when he moved with his wife, Selena, in 1884, to become the town doctor and to raise their family.
 Dr. Kearney died of pneumonia in 1901.
 Now, this historic building is a fine restaurant owned by Executive-Chef, Ed Uebner, who purchased the property in 1980 when he brought his family to California from Chicago, Illinois.
 His capable second-in-command since 2005 is Bay-Area-trained, gourmet Chef Clarence Tedrow.
 The food is wonderful and the service is crisp, friendly, efficient and impressive.
-The Charles Street Dinner House provides excellent ambiance for our final dinner in Mariposa and an outstanding dining experience, different but equally memorable to the Mono Inn Restaurant in Lee Vining, California.
+The Charles Street Dinner House provides excellent ambiance for our final dinner in Mariposa and an outstanding dining experience, different but equally memorable to the Mono Inn Restaurant in Lee Vining, California, USA.

 Hiking all day does not allow staying up late enough to participate in festivities at Randy's 49er Pub, but Bett's Gold Coin Sports Tavern became the chosen haunt on several occasions during the three day stay in Mariposa.